haseleyi/Sorry-Virtual-Game/readme.txt

 # Kevin Christianson and Isaac Haseley, 3/12/16

+0. Disclaimer

+    Ah, the first coding project.
+These 1673 lines of Python in a single file don't look as sexy as they did back in the day.
+But hey, I love them like the child I probably shouldn't have: a project I poured my heart into, but only to realize years later just how many things I should have done differently.

 1. A description of the program and its features:

     Our rendition of "Sorry!" is a 100% GUI version of the classic (4-piece, 4-color) board game.
 Hasbro's instructions are available online at http://www.hasbro.com/common/instruct/Sorry.PDF